NetDenizen/booru-wizard/README.md

 * It may greatly improve memorization of keybinds by listing them in the tooltips for the relevant field.

+* Consider a setting to clean the output files to rigorously conform to the specification.

+* Consider a setting to make output directories, if they don't already exist.
+The file dialog is crippled in this regard on Linux

 ### Open

 * I've considered adding more features to the image-viewer itself, such as the ability to zoom, and the ability to display animation. - Zooming implemented.
 Animation would likely involve complicated integration with ffmpeg libraries. wx animation support is too inconsistent between platforms.
 Specifically, the necessary methods are not supported for GTK.